 There are certainly many benefits that an in-law apartment can provide a homeowner who has extended family living needs.
-Just make sure your in-law suite is properly permitted with the town to save you money and aggravation down the road.
+Just make sure your in-law suite in Massachusetts is properly permitted with the town to save you money and aggravation down the road.

 For home sellers this is another case where doing renovations without proper approval and permits can cost you dearly.
 While your saving money be skipping the proper process you will end up paying for it in the end.